Healthy Homes Assessment Pinehaven

 building insulation inspection

-A dry and warm house is a healthy house
+A comfortable, dry house is a healthy home

 Insulation Pinehaven

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about the Healthy Homes insulation quality.
+Check out the complete details of this Healthy Homes insulation standard.

 Pinehaven Moisture Ingress & Drainage